wpd6132452.png

 Riefler A12 round system set dating from 1955.
 This is a much smaller brother of the A82 set seen above.
 The A12 set was a very popular set and is frequently found on EBay.
 The spring bow was an incorrect replacement and has since been replaced with the correct type from another A12 set bought for spares.

 This Riefler set probably dates from the 1920s or early 1930s.
 The pens have hinged nibs.
-It is missing the compass lengthening bar.
+It is missing the compass lengthening bar, since replaced.

 Riefler beam compass fittings from about 1900.
 They are in a fitted brown leather covered case and are nickel silver.